BuildOnViction/gitbook/general/how-to-connect-to-tomochain-network/pantograph.md

 ### 3. Making Transactions

-To send TOMO, simply click on “Send”.
+To send VIC, simply click on “Send”.
 Then add the recipient’s address.
 You can also scan QR Code to send tokens to the recipient conveniently.

 Pantograph enables you to modify the Gas Fees to minimize the cost with an optimized transaction speed.

-### 4. Buy/ Exchange for TOMO
+### 4. Buy/ Exchange for VIC

-You can buy or exchange tokens for TOMO easily with Pantograph.
+You can buy or exchange tokens for VIC easily with Pantograph.
 Simply click on “Deposit” to use these features.

 ### 5. Private Key